microsoft/codetour/README.md

 At any time, you can right-click a tour in the `CodeTour` tree and change it's title, description or git ref, by selecting the `Change Title`, `Change Description` or `Change Git Ref` menu items.
 Additionally, you can delete a tour by right-clicking it in the `CodeTour` tree and selecting `Delete Tour`.

+### Linking Tours

+If you want to create a series of tours, that a user can navigate through in sequence, then simply prefix your tour title's with the number they represent in the tour order (e.g. `1: Foo`, `2 - Bar`).
+When your tours are titled like this, the tour player will automatically provides the following benefis to your readers:

+1. If the current tour has a subsequent tour, then it's final step will display a `Next Tour` link instead of the `Finish Tour` link.
+This allows users to easily jump to the next tour.

+1. If the current tour has a previous tour, then it's first step will display a `Previous Tour` link.
+This allows users to navigate back to the tour they might have just navigated from.

+> _If you don't want to number your tours like this, but you'd still link to link one tour to another, you can open it's `*.tour` file and set the `nextTour` property to the title of the tour you'd like it to link to._

 ### Primary Tours

 A codebase can include one or more tours, but it might have a primary tour, that is intended for new developers to start with.
 This way, when they open the codebase for the first time, they can be immediately presented with this tour, as opposed to a list of all tours.